In-Depth Look: Tax Credits under Inflation Reduction Act

 - Payments from federal, state, or local zero-emission nuclear subsidies reduce the credit amount

-Inflation adjustment: Subject to annual inflation adjustment factor
+Inflation adjustment: Subject to annual inflation adjustment

-Elective pay (direct pay): Tax-exempt entities
+Elective pay (direct pay): Only available to tax-exempt entities

 Rates